 Return to the boom of the soft drink scene.
 Everyone from Heineken and Athletic Brewing to Seedlip offers better zero-resistant digestion solutions that make you feel more comfortable taking the real thing—but don’t.

 Sheinbaum reflects, “More premade drinks are now than ever before. ” So you can buy premade and spill ice even if you’re not particularly creative in the kitchen.
 You don’t have to lose the taste and flavor (or experience) if you’re used to this.

 4. Try to maintain a newspaper.

-Volpicelli states that there are plenty of apps, including Streaks, outside of conventional journaling, that can help you track your daily progress, too.
+Volpicelli states that plenty of apps, including Streaks, outside of conventional journaling, can also help you track your daily progress.
 “It is good to close my ‘rings of exercise’,” he says, “and here the same goes.”